evrifaessa/bmi-calculator/README.md

-# bmi-calculator
+# Body Mass Index Calculator

-Pretty basic Body Mass Index calculator in Python
+I was bored, wanted to learn Python and needed something to procrastinate with.
+So here is a pretty basic Body Mass Index calculator in Python.